billynewport/datasurface/docs/Workspaces.md

 ### DatasetSinks

 A datasetgroup has one or more datasetsink references.
 This basically states the consumer would like to use a specific dataset in a Workspace using the data pipeline selected by its DatasetGroup.
-A dataset can be used in multiple datasetgroups and different data pipelines may be used to serve it to the Asset for a single Workspace.
+A dataset can be used in multiple datasetgroups and different data pipelines may be used to serve it to the DataContainer for a single Workspace.
 A datasetsink also specifies the depreciation policy the consumer is ready to allow for this dataset.
 This allows a consumer to say it does not want to use deprecated data at all or it will allow the use of it temporarily while alternative sources for that data are determined.
 This works together with the data producers ability to mark datasets as deprecated.

 ### Creating a Workspace in Python